-- We listen and encourage you to be confident in expressing your views. - We lead the Clever Champions Group which is a group of young people from special schools and a resource provision who meet regularly to give their views on various topics. - We have trained staff and volunteers that can help you complete forms, sit in on meetings and help keep track of what's happening.
-If you are interested in becoming a volunteer to the service or would like to know more information, please contact us. - o We provide Information Advice and Support on the Education, Health and Care (EHC) assessment and planning process. - o Confidential and impartial Information Advice and Support to young people (16+) on their own, if requested - o We provide information advice on local policy and practice - We provide information advice on the Local Offer - We can give you advice and information relating to personalisation and personal budgets. - We can provide information on SEN Law and Disability, Health and Social Care through independently trained staff and we can help families to understand, interpret and apply information to their own situation. - We can provide support in resolving disagreements, including mediation and tribunals. - We also work with the parent carer forum, the local authority and a range of other organisations and charities to ensure that young people and parents' views are represented.
+- We listen and encourage you to be confident in expressing your views. - We have trained staff that can help you prepare for meetings. - o Special Educational Needs and Disability (SEND) Support in schools/settings. - o School funding. - What provision is available. - o The law on school admissions and appeals. - o We provide Information Advice and Support on the Education, Health and Care (EHC) assessment and planning process. - Health and care needs assessments. - o We provide information advice on local policy and practice. - o Elective Home Education. - o Exclusions (Permanent/fixed term) where there is SEND. - o Support for children with medical needs. - School transport. - School attendance. - We provide information advice on the Local Offer. - o We can give you advice and information relating to personalisation and personal budgets.

+- We can provide information on SEN Law and Disability, Health and Social Care through independently trained staff and we can help families to understand, interpret and apply information to their own situation. - o We can provide support in resolving disagreements, including mediation and tribunals.